xiangning-chen/Tsinghua-Mips-Compiler/README.md

-## Mips Compiler for the course *Fundamental of digital logic and processor* at Tsinghua
+## Mips compiler for *Fundamental of digital logic and processor* at Tsinghua
-Mips Compiler in python3 version.
+Mips compiler in python3 version.